 Essential items when staying in a hostel

 To embrace hostel life, you will need to bring a few essential items to make sure you can still get a good night’s sleep.
 After all, you’ll want energy to explore your surroundings!
-Throw in the following items to make your stay in a hostel a positive experience.
+Throw in the following items to make your experience of staying in a hostel a positive experience.

 1. Earplugs and a comfortable sleep mask